graniticio/granitic/doc/ref/fac-http-server.md

 that were rejected because the server was busy.

 If you want to be able to instrument these types of request, set `HTTPServer.AllowEarlyInstrumentation` to `true`.

+## Access logging

+Granitic can be configured to write a summary of each request received to a log file, similar to most web and application servers.
+This feature is disabled by default and can be enabled by setting `HTTPServer.AccessLogging` to true in your configuration.

+This will create (or append) a UTF-8 encoded file called `access.log` in the same directory that you started your application (e.g. your application's working directory).
+You can change this specifying a full or relative path to a file with `HTTPServer.AccessLog.LogPath`.
+Your application must have filesystem permission to create and edit the file at that path.

+The format and information recorded for each request is highly customisable and is described in detail below.

+### Timestamps

+You may choose to have the timestamps associated with each request as UTC (recommended and the default), or in the local time of your server.
+To use local time, set `HTTPServer.AccessLog.UtcTimes` to `false`.

+### Non-blocking writing

+Lines are written to the access log asynchronously.
+You web service calls will not block for log writing as long as there is space in the log line buffer.
+The size of this buffer is defined at `HTTPServer.AccessLog.LineBufferSize` with a default value of `10`.
+If your application is writing logs to a slow storage system or handles large numbers of simultaneous requests, you might want to adjust this value.